-The Social Security Administration (SSA) considers someone in the state of Nevada disabled if he or she has health issues that keep them, or expect to keep them, from working for 12 months or more.
+The Social Security Administration (SSA) considers someone in the state of Nevada disabled if he or she has health issues that keep them or expect to keep them from working for 12 months or more.
 These medical matters can be physical issues, mental disabilities or a combination of both.
 However, you need to acquire proof in the form of medical reports and records to make a disability claim.
 Furthermore, in order to build a strong case, you should seek the aid of experienced Las Vegas disability lawyers.

-If you believe that you will be unable to work for 12 months or more, contact Las Vegas Social Security Disability attorney Gerald M. Welt to discuss the options available to you in filing a Social Security Disability/Supplemental Security Income (SSI) disability claim.
+Do you believe you will be unable to work for 12 months or more?
+Then Welt Law can help you determine if a disability claim in Nevada is feasible.
 The initial consultation does not cost you anything.
-As soon as you realize that you could miss work for a year or more, call us to set up an appointment.
 We can help throughout the process, starting with the Social Security Disability application.
 Attorney’s fees are structured and approved by the government and our law firm is only paid when you receive benefits.
 It is to your advantage to let us work for you.
 Claimants are more successful with the representation of counsel.

-If you meet the regulations established by the SSA for disability benefits, Attorney Gerald M. Welt will prove that you are unable to work for at least 12 months due to illness, disease, injury or a physical or mental disability.
-He will file a Social Security Disability/SSI disability claim.
-He will gather information to present a solid case in your favor by:
+If you meet the regulations established by the SSA for disability benefits, a Las Vegas disability lawyer will be able to prove that you are unable to work for at least 12 months due to illness, disease, injury or a physical or mental disability.
+They will then file a Social Security Disability/SSI disability claim on your behalf after gathering the information needed to make a case for your claim.

-Your Social Security Disability/SSI case is unique.
-You deserve a Las Vegas Social Security Disability attorney who works with all types of disabilities and will personally meet with you to understand your particular situation.
+Every Social Security Disability/SSI case is unique.
+You deserve a Las Vegas Social Security Disability lawyer who works with all types of disabilities and will personally meet with you to understand your particular situation.
 Our firm works with people like you who want to know if they qualify for disability benefits in Nevada.
 We help you: